 A financial liability is classified as FVTPL if it is classified as held-for-trading or is designated as such on initial recognition.
-Directly attributable transaction costs are recognized costs are recognized in profit or loss as incurred.
+Directly attributable transaction costs are recognized in profit or loss as incurred.
 The fair value changes to financial liabilities at FVTPL are presented as follows: the amount of change in fair value that is attributable to changes in the credit risk of the liability is presented in OCI; and the remaining amount of the change in the fair value is presented in profit or loss.
 The Company does not designate any financial liabilities at FVTPL.

 Other non-derivative financial liabilities are initially measured at fair value less any directly attributable transaction costs.
 Subsequent to initial recognition, these liabilities are measured at amortized cost using the effective interest rate method.
-The Company classifies its accounts payable and accrued liabilities, due to related parties and loans payable as financial liabilities held at amortized cost.
+The Company classifies its accounts payable and accrued liabilities, loans payable and CEBA loan payable as financial liabilities held at amortized cost.